isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution753.md

 ---
-title: Smart Cabinet
+title: The Smart Cabinet provides continuous stock monitoring and access control to the inventory stored in the Smart Cabinet.
+User information and usage can be retrieved for tracking and monitoring purpose.
+The storage system is ideal for storing of consumables and high value items.
+Grant Support  Direct Purchase 80% of cost of equipment, up to $21,000 grant  Subscription/Leasing 80% of cost of equipment, up to $8,000/unit/year
 permalink: /productivity-solutions-grant/solutionrepo/solution753
 ---

 ### Description

-The Smart Cabinet provides continuous stock monitoring and access control to the inventory stored in the Smart Cabinet.
-User information and usage can be retrieved for tracking and monitoring purpose.
-The storage system is ideal for storing of consumables and high value items.

-Grant Support:
-Direct Purchase: 80% of cost of equipment, up to $21,000 grant Subscription/Leasing: 80% of cost of equipment, up to $8,000/unit/year

 ### Details of Solution